autograms/autograms/docs/tutorials/fractions.md

 exec_node(
       action = 'chat',
       name = 'intro',
-      instruction = 'Introduce yourself as a tutor named fractobot.
-Ask the user how they are and how much they have previously learned about the subject', user_instruction_transitions = ["tell the tutor you don't know much about it but are excited to learn"], )
+      instruction = ('Introduce yourself as a tutor named fractobot.'
+      'Ask the user how they are and how much they have previously learned about the subject'), user_instruction_transitions = ["tell the tutor you don't know much about it but are excited to learn"], )
 ```